 - Expiration date

-When making an online purchase, it functions identically to a Visa, Mastercard, or any other physical card.
+Virtual cards function identically to a Visa, Mastercard, or any other physical card when you make online purchases.
 This ease of use, among other factors, has quickly led virtual cards to become one of the most cost-efficient, convenient, and secure e-payment methods, particularly for online transactions.
-A study by Accenture discovered that:

 What are the benefits of virtual cards for business?